 The basic facts:

 In 2020, California enacted Assembly Bill 3074, mandating the creation of an “ember-resistant zone”—referred to as “Zone 0”—within five feet of structures in designated high fire hazard areas.
-This initiative aims to reduce the risk of homes igniting from wind-driven embers during wildfires, a leading cause of structural fires.
+This initiative aims to reduce the risk of homes igniting from wind-driven embers during wildfires, a leading cause of multiple-structure fires.

 In response, Governor Gavin Newsom issued Executive Order N-18-25 in February 2025, directing the State Board of Forestry and Fire Protection to expedite the adoption of Zone 0 regulations.
-The goal is to have these regulations in place by the end of 2025.
+The intent is to have these regulations in place by the end of 2025.

 Key Aspects of Zone 0: